microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-02.md

   - Go to *Home > Projects* and click on *Create Project* button on the right

 ## Deploy the backend API
-- Deploy the backend API using the command `oc new-app the/rating-api/directory --name=rating-api --strategy=docker`
+- Deploy the backend API using the command `oc new-app <URL to coach created repo> --name=rating-api --strategy=docker`
   - **NOTE:** Make sure the students set the **--strategy** flag to **docker** when deploying the backend API and **--name** to **rating-api**
   - **Verify in terminal:**
     - Use the command `oc get deployments` and your output should look similar to below